 Dangers of pretzels for dogs

-Many of the risks of giving pretzels to your dog, be those big, soft baked pretzels or the smaller, snack bag style hard baked pretzels you find in stores, come from the flavours they’re often paired with.
+Many of the risks of giving pretzels to your dog, be those big, soft-baked pretzels or the smaller, snack bag style hard-baked pretzels you find in stores, come from the flavors they’re often paired with.

 After all, these are snacked designed to be eaten and enjoyed by people, and because of that, there’s often very little reason to want to give your dog one.